open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 ### Configuring the Collector

-Next, you need to tell the collector where to send the data.
+Next, you need to tell the Collector where to send the data.
 Here's a simple configuration for sending metrics to Prometheus and traces to Grafana Tempo:

 ```yaml